morgoe/yogaruka/private-classes.md

 cover-image: privates
 permalink: /private-classes/
 published: true
-title: Private Classes
+title: Private Stretch and Yoga Classes in Russell Lea
-h1: Private Classes
+h1: Private Stretch and Yoga Classes in Russell Lea
+description: "Private classes are a great way to work on your yoga practice and improve your overall health and mobility.
+They complement any regular asana or mobility practice.
+They are also a place for beginner’s or those working with one or many health problems."
 ---

 <section markdown="1" class="Longform Longform--blogpost">